Federal Obstruction of Justice Defense Lawyer

 Tampering with Physical Evidence

 18 U.S.C.
 1510 prohibits preventing a witness or victim from reporting crimes or complying with law enforcement.
 A conviction for with interfering with a witness in a criminal investigation could result in a sentence of up to five years in a federal prison.
+Theft or alteration of record or process is defined under 18 U.S.C. § 1506.

 Again, the federal prosecutor as to be able to prove – beyond reasonable doubt – you acted with an intent to obstruct a criminal investigation.